SarahBurman/tree/README.md

 <strong style="font-size: 24px;"> During the development process, the following assumptions were made: </strong>
 </br>
-+The server utilizes a predefined JSON data structure to represent the file system - the structer was: an array of directoried, where a directory looks like this in the server:
++ The server utilizes a predefined JSON data structure to represent the file system - the structer was an array of directoried, where a directory looks like this in the server:
 ```
 interface Directory = {
     name: string,